Resources

 • Fights oxidative stress: Since zinc is an antioxidant, it can combat oxidative stress.
 Therefore, this mineral can reduce the risk of several diseases.
 It also helps in fighting off different infections.

 • Strengthens the immune system: Zinc-based foods can activate T-cells to support immune function.
-A high level of zinc in the body can keep the common cold and other illnesses at bay.
+A high zinc level in the body can keep the common cold and other illnesses at bay.

 • Speeds up wound healing: The role of zinc in the human body also includes treating infections.
 Therefore, it can support faster recovery from wounds.

 • Balances hormones: Zinc is essential for the synthesis of hormones.
-It has been demonstrated to naturally raise testosterone levels and sperm quality.
-It is necessary for women to produce progesterone and oestrogen.
-The primary hormone responsible for maintaining a normal blood sugar level, insulin, requires zinc in order to function properly.
+It has been demonstrated to raise testosterone levels and sperm quality naturally.
+Women must produce progesterone and oestrogen.
+The primary hormone responsible for maintaining a normal blood sugar level, insulin, requires zinc to function properly.
 Therefore, consuming the best sources of zinc is quite important for diabetics.

 • Enhances muscle repair and growth: Zinc is required to keep the skeletal and muscular systems strong since it is essential for cell growth and division.
-Following a zinc-rich foods chart on a regular basis also facilitates the release of growth hormone, testosterone, and insulin-like growth factor-1.
+Regularly following a zinc-rich foods chart facilitates the release of growth hormone, testosterone, and insulin-like growth factor-1.
 All of these contribute to the development of muscle mass and the maintenance of a healthy metabolism.

 • Improves cardiovascular health: Adequate levels of zinc in the body are necessary to keep the cells in the cardiovascular system healthy.
 Moreover, this mineral improves heart health by reducing inflammation and oxidative stress.